khanh-shady/Confetti/readme.md

-Installation:
+# Installation:
-# cd functions
+> cd functions

-# npm install
+> npm install

-1. Run on local computer
+# 1. Run on local computer
-# npm run start
+> npm run start

 and make POST request to localhost:5000/question

-2. To deploy it to Firebase
+# 2. To deploy it to Firebase
+> firebase login

-# firebase deploy --only functions
+> firebase deploy --only functions

 All scripts related to server have to be made inside ./functions folder